Adhesions / scar tissue (in pelvis or in uterus)

 • Past miscarriages or D&C procedures

-Scarring caused by these factors can lead to complications if not properly managed.
+Scarring from these can cause complications if not managed properly.

-It’s important to know that adhesions are the body’s natural response to healing — but in sensitive areas like the pelvis, they can cause more harm than good over time.
-Ligaments, such as the pubocervical, cardinal, and uterosacral ligaments, play a crucial role in supporting the uterus within the pelvis and influence its mobility during the healing process.
+It’s important to know adhesions are the body’s natural response to healing — but in sensitive areas like the pelvis they can cause more harm than good over time.
+Ligaments like the pubocervical, cardinal and uterosacral ligaments support the uterus in the pelvis and influence its movement during the healing process.

 Symptoms of Pelvic or Uterine Adhesions

 Symptoms vary depending on the location and extent of the scar tissue.
-Some women experience mild discomfort, while others have more serious complications.
-Additionally, acne can lead to scarring, which may contribute to adhesions.
+Some women experience mild discomfort others have more serious complications.
+Acne can lead to scarring which can cause adhesions.

 Common symptoms include: